jzrake/ndarray/README.md

 # ndarray

 This project is an experimental, header-only implementation of a numpy-inspired ndarray template for pure C++0x.
 It should be comparable to (but perhaps cleaner and smaller than) Boost.MultiArray.

+`ndarray` objects use the same memory model as the numpy's `ndarray`.
+The array itself is a light-weight stack object containing a std::shared_ptr to the allocated memory block, which may be in use by multiple arrays.
+Const-correctness is ensured by having slicing operations on const arrays return a deep-copy of the data.

 ```C++